alexj212/dumpr/README.md

 If http traffic is detected the session is decoded and information is saved.
 The data is in a json format, will list path, protocol, headers and body.
 Multipart form uploads are parsed and saved to disk as well.
 URLs are available to download multipart upload files as well.

 Various web service urls are available to list sessions, pull session info and files.
+The service will also launch a session reaper that will purge sessions older than 24 hours by default.
+This value can be changed with the option `--purgeOlderThan=24h`  .
+The value should be a proper time duration.

 # Auto Responder
 Another ability that dumpr! has is that it can be setup to return a custom response based on request pattern match.